 Sied David “S.D.”
 Dean, born in Kingsport, has spent decades exploring the deep history of Northeast Tennessee, discovering ancient human artifacts and Ice Age fossils.
-Although he is not a professional scientist, his work has been essential to scientific understanding of this region.
+Although he is not a professional scientist, his work has been essential to the scientific understanding of this region.

 Over the years, Dean’s efforts have been foundational to the discovery of important sites, the publication of research, and the academic exploration of the area by major institutions, including the Carnegie Museum of Natural History, the Smithsonian, the University of Tennessee-Knoxville and ETSU.
 Dean was also involved in the early protection of the Gray Fossil Site, now among the most significant paleontological resources in the state.

 “S.D. has been a major source of knowledge for both the paleontology and archaeology record of the area, especially in Sullivan County, Tennessee, where he grew up and currently resides,” says Reagan Cornett, archaeology lab manager at ETSU.
 “S.D. has spent much of his life exploring the fields, streams, woods, mountains and caves of the area.
 What is most important is that his methods were scientific, keeping the integrity of the sites intact.”